christiandudel/dtms/README.md

 ```

 It is also possible to specify a formula, like is common practice for
 most regression functions.
-This way you have to specify the (standard)
+This way you have to specify the names of the
-names of the timescale and the state variables:
+state variables:

 ``` r
 fit <- dtms_fit(data=somedata,